AntonRize/WILL/README.md

 **[Explore the model with the interactive cosmology calculator](https://antonrize.github.io/WILL/2-input-cosmology.html)**

-*Results above are not an isolated trick, but a natural consequence of a more fundamental framework derived from a single postulate:*
+*Results above are not an isolated trick, but a natural consequence of a more fundamental framework derived from a single hypothesis:*

 ## Fundamental Hypothesis